PDM4AR/exercises/docs/00-preliminaries.md

 ### Python

 Python will be the programming language adopted in this course.
-You don't have to install python on your local machine as you will work with the docker contrainer that has python installed (more information below).
+You don't have to install python on your local machine as you will work with the docker container that has python installed (more information below).

 #### _Resources_